Skip to content

 Includes design, right of way acquisition, brownfields remediation, utility relocation, and construction.
 Funds from these sources outside of SSD may also support program elements including affordable housing creation, resident retention, and small business support.

 Following the SSD creation, the City of Atlanta, Invest Atlanta, and the Atlanta Urban Redevelopment Agency (AURA) collaborated on the mechanics behind how the funds would be collected and distributed.
-Bonding allows Atlanta BeltLine, Inc. (ABI) to spend money on construction more quickly, which can reduce overall capital costs while simultaneously spurring economic development and TAD growth.
+Bonding allows Atlanta Beltline, Inc. (ABI) to spend money on construction more quickly, which can reduce overall capital costs while simultaneously spurring economic development and TAD growth.
 Financing through AURA’s issuance of SSD bonds was determined to be the most feasible method.
 The bond issuance process required significant legal and financial legwork, and those bonds closed in December 2021 at an issuance amount of $95,090,000.

 Concurrent with the bond process, ABI established a construction plan to steward SSD dollars.
-Funding the Atlanta BeltLine is complicated.
+Funding the Atlanta Beltline is complicated.
 Some funding streams are geographically restricted and cannot be applied toward the acquisition, design, and construction of all trail segments.

 To maximize the utilization of SSD as well as other funding sources, ABI and its partners have been scrutinizing the numbers, evaluating project timelines, and exploring cost-efficiency measures to establish a plan of action for completing trail construction.
 Thanks to the SSD, Atlanta can expect to see construction get underway in the next two to three years on the Northeast Trail-Segment 2 Phase II, Southside Trail- Segments 4 and 5, and the Westside Trail-Segment 4.
 Work on the acquisition and design of the remaining trail segments can advance simultaneously.